Our Research Team

 dr. Joseph Johnson

 Joe is the PI of the lab.
 He received his Ph.D. from the University of Kentucky in 2012, after which he completed his post-doctoral training at Bucknell University.
-Joe was an Assistant Professor of Vertebrate Biology at Ohio University from 2016-2022.
+Joe was an Assistant Professor of Vertebrate Biology at Ohio University from 2016 to 2022.
 Since 2022 Joe has served as an Assistant Professor of Information Technology at the University of Cincinnati.
 Originally trained as a mammal ecologist and a conservationist, Joe’s current work focus on the intersection of technology and ecology, seeking to create IT solutions for wildlife conservation.

 Dr. Melissa Meierhofer